 Less Than Significant Impact.
-The project site for Phase I consists of existing roadways, compacted dirt hiking trails, and other heavily disturbed areas.
+The project site for Phase I primarily consists of existing roadways, compacted dirt hiking trails, and other heavily disturbed areas, with one portion of the potable water pipeline alignment running up a vegetated hillside.
 The project site for Phase II consists of existing roadways.
 All drainage flows would be routed through existing storm water infrastructure serving the project sites and surrounding areas.
-Additionally, following construction of the proposed project, all roadways would be returned to their existing conditions.
+Additionally, following construction of the proposed project, all roadways, and the vegetated hillside in Phase I, would be returned to their existing conditions.
 As such, after construction, storm water flows would be similar to the current condition, and the proposed project does not have the potential to substantially increase the rate of surface runoff.
 As discussed in Section IX(a) above, Best Management Practices would be implemented to control runoff from the project sites during construction.
 Therefore, no flooding is expected to occur on- or off-site as a result of the proposed project.
 The impact would be less than significant.